Approachability in unknown games: Online learning meets multi-objective optimization: Some thoughts on the optimality of target functions

-\begin{definition} An achievable target function $\varphi$ is admissible if there exists no other achievable target function $\varphi'$ such that $\varphi' \prec \varphi$. \end{definition}
+\begin{definition} A target function $\varphi$ is admissible if it is achievable and if there exists no other achievable target function $\varphi'$ such that $\varphi' \prec \varphi$. \end{definition}

-There might exist several, even an infinite number of, admissible target functions.
-We show below that in Example~1 of Section~\ref{sec:ex}, the target functions $\alpha_x$ are admissible, for all $x \in [0,1]$.
-One can actually show the following general result.
+There might exist several, even an infinite number of, admissible target functions, as we will show below for Example~1.
+But there exists always at least one such admissible function, as we show below in a non-constructive way.
+We unfortunately were unable to exhibit general, concrete and closed-form admissible target functions.